 Eye diseases and micronutrients

-The more questions that are answered with “yes”, the greater the individual risk of eye diseases could be and the more important preventive measures are.
+The more questions answered with “yes”, the greater the individual risk of eye diseases could be and the more important preventive measures are.

-• Do you smoke or does someone around you smoke regularly (daily)?
+• Do you smoke or does anyone around you smoke regularly (daily)?

-• Are you often exposed to the sun or bright light (solarium, work)?
+• Are you often exposed to the sun or bright light (tanning bed, work)?

 • Do you spend a lot of time in front of the computer or smartphone (blue light exposure)?